TexasInstruments/edgeai-tensorlab/torchmodelopt/edgeai_torchmodelopt/xmodelopt/pruning/README.md

     - prunechannelunstructured : Here, the pruning ratio is maintained for each layers of the network, however, within the layer, there is no structure
     - unstructured : This is unstructured pruning across the whole model
 - pruning_global - whether we want to prune each layer with a different pruning ratio, depending on the spread of weights (Default: False)
+- pruning_m - the value of "m" in case of n:m pruning.
+This needs to be provided along with the pruning ratio.

-> This could be incorporated in the training script itself, and model thereafter could be trained as it was getting trained before.
+> This could be incorporated in the training script itself, and model thereafter could be trained as it was getting trained before to achieve the desired sparsity

 <!-- ## Advanced Usage